-Both Nottingham Theatre Royal and the Concert Hall welcome Guide dogs in the auditorium during a performance.
+Both Nottingham Theatre Royal and the Concert Hall welcome Assistance dogs in the auditorium during a performance.
 Alternatively, staff are happy to offer a dog-sitting or walking service.
 If you are bringing a Guide Dog you will probably have informed the ticket office on making your booking.
 However, if you have not, or if you require any further information, please call the Access Officer, Emily Noakes on 0115 989 5609.
 You can also e-mail – [email protected]

 Should you require the support of a carer or companion, you can join the venue’s Access Requirement Register (ARR) to benefit from a reduced price on the companion ticket.

 Registration on the ARR can be completed in advance of ticket booking.
 Alternatively, if you book tickets prior to completing the ARR, tickets will be held on reservation until the ARR application form is completed, and then payment can be processed.